Who I am

 Publications

-Asterisks next to names indicate shared first or last authorship.
+Asterisks next to names indicate shared first, last, or corresponding authorship.

 Cosmo Viola, Max Fan, and Talia Ringer.
 Proof Repair across Quotient Type Equivalences.
-Under Submission.
-2024.
+OOPSLA 2025.

 Talia Ringer.
 Proofs and Conversations.
-To appear in the AMS Early Career Notices in 2024.
+AMS Early Career Notice, October 2024.

 Audrey Seo*, Chris Lam*, Dan Grossman, and Talia Ringer.
 Correctly Compiling Proofs About Programs Without Proving Compilers Correct.
 ITP 2024.